mw-schirmer/openQUARREL/README.md

 install.packages("https://cran.r-project.org/src/contrib/Archive/topmodel/topmodel_0.7.5.tar.gz", repos = NULL, type = "source")
 ```

-Now you can install openQUARREL. \[!NOTE\] Choose “3: None” after the
+Now you can install openQUARREL. **Note:** Choose “3: None” after the
 prompt to not update your packages after this command as this will also
 update airGR (on CRAN) and hydromad (on github).